teamfurther/wiki.gofurther.digital/_pages/life/perks.md

 Please let us know of your purchases beforehand so we can handle billing.
 Afterwards, please track your purchases in the allowances spreadsheets.

 - Allowances spreadsheet [&#x2197;](http://bit.ly/36BTf0m){:target="_blank"}

+If you leave the company within 6 months of the purchase, Further is entitled to a full refund of the costs.

 ## Productivity allowance[#](#productivity-allowance)